gilleslijnzaad/eye-tracking/README.md

 The Experiment object contains a large number of methods that can be used to start processes in the eye-tracker, e.g. `prepareTrial()` or `doDriftCorrection()`.
 When it is created, it calls upon the actual experiment program to start.

-The Demo class is meant to be a kind of pseudocode, more so than a working example.
+The Demo class is meant to be a kind of pseudocode more so than a working example.
-It demonstrate how and where to use the methods from the Experiment object.
+It demonstrates how and where to use the methods from the Experiment object.

 Python
 ----------------------------------